-Surrounded by water on three sides, Washington State’s Olympic Peninsula is a study in opposites.
+Surrounded by water on three sides, Washington’s Olympic Peninsula is a study in opposites.
 The silence of the moss-covered woodlands contrasts sharply with the roaring wind and crashing surf of the beaches.
 Each has their own beauty, and both are beyond words.
-Combined they make the Olympic Peninsula an amazing place to visit with your dogs.
+Combined, they make the Olympic Peninsula an amazing place to visit with dogs!

-For your first trip to the Olympic Peninsula, start by getting the lay of the land.
+If this is your first trip to the Olympic Peninsula, start by getting the lay of the land.
 In the heart of the peninsula, Olympic National Park encompasses nearly a million acres.
 Towns and travel routes skirt the edges, abiding on the lip between the park’s boundary and the rugged beaches.
-And divisions of the Olympic National Forest form a near semicircle, with the national park at the core.

 Olympic National Park